talbaram3192/tennis-partner/README.md

 # tennis-partner
-A buggy web app meant for pen-testing training.
+A buggy web app designed for pen-testing training.

 -----------------------------------------------